 In fact, AMSOIL’s approach is to evaluate all the relevant latest and pending European specs, and make sure their formulation approach exceeds ALL of the requirements.
 This enables them to provide one high-performance solution that covers a number of manufacturers’ needs.

-Keep in mind that what the manufacturer requires is meeting the specification – not being licensed by the OEM for a listing in the owner’s manual, or Licensed by the API to display their trademark logo.
-Meeting the specification, or in Amsoil’s case typically exceeding most specification minimums by an embarrassingly wide margin, is a matter of repeated and longstanding record in the specified ASTM test results.
+Keep in mind that what the manufacturer requires is meeting the specification – not being licensed by the OEM for a listing in the owner’s manual, or Licensed by the API to display their trademark “starburst” logo on oil labels in exchange for a royalty fee on every gallon sold.
+Meeting the specification, or in Amsoil’s case typically exceeding most specification minimums by an embarrassingly wide margin, is a matter of repeated and longstanding record using the specified ASTM test results.
+The ASTM tests are used globally by all oil companies, and are required for API certification and SAE Service Grade classification.
 In every case, whether Licensed or not, the full burden for spec compliance rests on the oil company and no-one else.
 In this case, there is no other oil on the market that is claimed to meet all three latest specs for BMW, M-B and VW – another testament to Amsoil’s performance supremacy.